copperwater/xNetHack/doc/xnh-changelog-7.0.md

   archeologist (corpse, fedora, and bullwhip.)
 - Stunned monsters move and hit things randomly, identically to how confused monsters do.
+- Archeologists can safely enchant fedoras when they are +4 or +5.

 ### Interface changes